Nova Scotia Biodiversity Caucus

 A caucus is simply a recurring series of meetings between those who share a common environmental priority, in this case biodiversity.
 One of the most effective ways for NSEN to connect members of the environmental community is to facilitate the formation of environmental caucuses.

-Caucus members will join monthly meetings with those working in, volunteering in, or interested in issues related to biodiversity.
+Caucus members join monthly meetings with those working in, volunteering in, or interested in issues related to biodiversity.
 At a caucus meeting, you can expect to network and learn about current and upcoming biodiversity-related projects, programs and events from across the province.
-The main purpose of these meetings is to promote collaboration and advance biodiversity work in Nova Scotia.
+The main purpose of these meetings is to share information, promote collaboration, and advance biodiversity work in Nova Scotia.

 American Marten (Photo: Seventh Day Photography)